 Lip scrubs are a divisive product category.
 We all know that exfoliating your lips is necessary — especially in colder months if you want your lipstick to look smooth and supple — but is it really worth it to buy an entire lip scrub product?
 Don't those DIY treatments suffice?

-"There's a difference between chapped lips and flaky lips," says Sara Happ, founder of the lip-care brand Sara Happ.
-According to her, chapped lips indicate dehydrated skin, while flaky, cracked, or bleeding lips indicate damaged skin.
+"There's a difference between chapped lips and flaky lips," says Sara Happ, founder of her eponymous lip-care brand.
+According to Happ, chapped lips indicate dehydrated skin, while flaky, cracked, or bleeding lips indicate damaged skin.
 "Chapped lips should be scrubbed daily, but flaky lips need to heal," she says.
 "Exfoliating isn't going to give [flaky lips] the love and rest they need."